radical-cybertools/radical.saga/tests/README.md

 ./run_tests.py --config=configs/
 ```

+The verbosity of the test output can be set via the ``NOSE_VERBOSE``
+environment variavble.

 The test suites expects the python environment to be set up in a way that the
 sage module is automatically found.
 Also, it needs the ``nose`` module
 installed (``pip install nose``), which provides the testing framework.